Why is my internet slow? 7 common connection issues and how to fix them

 Test the connection on a different device

 Your WiFi might be dropping if your internet speed slows down or suddenly stops in short bursts before speeding back up again.
-There’s loads of things that can cause your WiFi to keep dropping, from WiFi signal issues to an unreliable connection, or your connection not being able to keep up with all of the devices on the network.
-Other less common causes include things like interference from nearby networks or electronics or your being too old to handle all of the connections you’ve got at home.
+There are loads of things that can cause your WiFi to keep dropping, from WiFi signal issues to an unreliable connection, or interference from nearby networks or electronics.

 Solution:

-Move closer to your router to see if the signal is stronger
+Move closer to your router (Virgin Media Hub) to see if the signal is stronger

 Keep the router in a central, open spot in your home – not behind furniture